microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(li: List[int]):
+        return all([sum(li[:i]) == i for i in range(20)])

+    def sol():
         """Find a list of integers such that the sum of the first i integers is i, for i=0, 1, 2, ..., 19."""
-        return all([sum(li[:i]) == i for i in range(20)])
     ```
     <details><summary>1 hand-written solution </summary>